Blink Twice movie review featured image

 Slater eventually invites Frida and Jess to join him and his friends on his private island.
 Frida and Jess waste no time saying ‘yes’ and away they go on his private jet.

-When they arrive, they’re joined by Slater’s friends and acquaintances: Rich (Kyle MacLachlan), his therapist; Vic (Christian Slater), a photographer; Cody (Simon Rex), a private chef; Tom (Haley Joel Osment), a DJ; and recent a college graduate, Lucas (Levon Hawk).
+When they arrive, they’re joined by Slater’s friends and acquaintances: Rich (Kyle MacLachlan), his therapist; Vic (Christian Slater), a photographer; Cody (Simon Rex), a private chef; Tom (Haley Joel Osment), a DJ; and recent a college graduate, Lucas (Levon Hawke).

 There are several women who were also invited: Cody’s apparent new girlfriend, the star of a Survivor-like reality TV show, Sarah (Adria Arjona); heavy partiers Camilla (Liz Caribel) and Heather (Trew Mullen); and Slater’s personal assistant Stacy (Geena Davis).